 4. Start Making Your Infographic

-It’s a good idea to take full responsibility of the infographic rather than outsourcing it.
+It’s a good idea to take full responsibility for the infographic rather than outsourcing it.
 Whether you’re just starting or have some design experience, here’s what you can do.

 Leverage free tools